bbgits/burns-law-pc/README.md

 2. Create new file called "index.mdx" within the "content/url-of-new-blog-post" directory.
 Make sure to use template and update meta data tor title, description, image, etc.  Keep 'isPublished: false" until you are ready to publish.
 Add content using markdown for headings.
 3. Create new images directory: public/blogs/title-of-new-story and add all photos/files here.
 IMPORTANT: make sure the title-of-new-story for this directory is exactly the same as the 'title-of-new-story' for the blog post directory.
 Place all images related to this blog post within this directory.
 When embedding images (which you've placed in this folder), reference must be from from /public, i.e.: "/blogs/title-of-blog/title-of-image.png"
 4. PUBLISH STEP 1: In index.mdx file, change 'isPublished: true', then save and close file.
-5. PUBLISH STEP 2: In terminal, root folder for project, run "firebase deploy".
+5. PUBLISH STEP 2: In terminal, root folder for project, run "firebase deploy --only hosting".

 **Update Featured**
 By Default, "featured posts" will include the three most recent blog posts when sorted by the "publishedAt" flag in the meta data.To change this: